So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 You might also have over-torqued the scope rings and the erector tube, or you couldn’t screw it tight enough.

+If what you over-torqued was the erector tube, then it can offset the etched glass reticle.
 It might be why you can’t zero in, and your scope won’t adjust.

 Now, how do you fix this problem?

-First of all, get a metered torque wrench.
+I use a metered torque wrench.
 It will serve as your guide when you work on the scope rings.

 Second, follow the instructions from the manufacturer about the right torque spec.
 There might also be different instructions for each scope ring or mount.